 The first-ever World Food Safety Day is observed on 7 June 2019 under the theme “Food Safety, everyone’s business”.
 World Food Safety Day was adopted by the United Nations General Assembly in December 2018.
 WHO, in collaboration with the Food and Agriculture Organization of the United Nations (FAO) is pleased to facilitate Member States effort to celebrate the World Food Safety Day this year and in coming years.

 Food safety is key to achieving several UN Sustainable Development Goals and is a shared responsibility between governments, producers and consumers.
 Everybody has a role to play from farm to table to ensure the food we consume is safe and will not cause damages to our health.
+As you may already know, restaurants and any other food businesses all over the world are required to follow certain protocols when it comes to ensuring that the food or produce they sell is safe to consume and maintains certain hygiene standards.
+There are entire companies dedicated to helping other companies set and follow said protocols with the help of regular food safety audits and reviews.
+Food businesses might often seek the support of experts similar to Sentient health and safety professionals who can carry out this endeavor and be a helping hand in the provision of safe, healthy, and nutritious food for all.
 Through the World Food Safety Day, WHO pursues its efforts to mainstream food safety in the public agenda and reduce the burden of foodborne diseases globally.

 Unsafe food is a threat to human health and economies, disproportionally affecting vulnerable and marginalized people, especially women and children, populations affected by conflict and migrants.
 It also damages global trade leading to further food waste, which can no longer be tolerated in a world where many still suffer from hunger.
 The new annual observance, established thanks to concerted efforts led by Costa Rica, will draw attention and direct efforts to stopping the roughly 600 million cases of foodborne illnesses that occur annually.